PyCQA/baron/README.md

 source_code_string == dumps(fst)
 ```

-Except if you want to do low level things, **use
+Unless you want to do low level things, **use
 [RedBaron](https://github.com/PyCQA/redbaron) instead of using Baron
 directly**.
 Think of Baron as the "bytecode of python source code" and RedBaron
 as some sort of usable layer on top of it.